On estimation of weighted cumulative residual Tsallis entropy for complete and censored samples: Comparison of estimators

-The estimators $\xi_{\alpha}^wV$, $\xi_{\alpha}^wE$ and $\xi_{\alpha}^wN$ depend on the window size $m(<\frac{n}{2})$.
+The estimators $\hat{\xi}^w_{\alpha}(X)$ and $\xi_{\alpha}^wL$ do not require a window size.
+However, $\xi_{\alpha}^wV$, $\xi_{\alpha}^wE$ and $\xi_{\alpha}^wN$ depend on the window size $m(<\frac{n}{2})$.
 We consider all possible values of $m$ for bias and MSE calculation and try to provide a guideline for the choice of $m$.
 The choice of $m$ will depend on the underlying distribution and the sample size $n$.
 We highlight the minimum values of MSEs of these estimators in Tables \ref{tab3}-\ref{tab6}.\\

-From Tables \ref{tab3} and \ref{tab4}, it is observed that, for Exp(1) and Exp(2) distributions, $\xi_{\alpha}^wN$ performs better than other two estimators and $\xi_{\alpha}^wV$ performs the worst.
+From Tables \ref{tab3} and \ref{tab4}, it is observed that, for Exp(1) and Exp(2) distributions, $\xi_{\alpha}^wL$ performs the best for $n$ = 10 and $\xi_{\alpha}^wN$ performs the best for $n$ = 20 and 30.
 All these estimators perform much better for Exp(2) distribution than Exp(1).
-For Exp(2) distribution, the difference between the MSEs of these estimators is negligible.
+When the sample size increases the bias and the MSE of all the estimators decrease.
 The optimal choice of $m$ (for different $n$) for each estimator can be obtained from the respective tables.
 It is not possible to provide an exact formula for the choice of $m$ but approximate formulae may be provided from Tables \ref{tab3}-\ref{tab4}, which will provide optimal or near optimal choices of $m$ for exponential distributions.
 Note from the tables that \begin{itemize} \item[(a)] for $\xi_{\alpha}^wV$ and $\xi_{\alpha}^wE$, when $n\leq$ 20, choose $m=[\frac{n}{2}]-1$.
 When $n$ = 30, choose $m=[\frac{n}{3}]$; \item[(b)] for $\xi_{\alpha}^wN$, choose $m=[\frac{n}{4}]+1$, for all $n$. \end{itemize}

-From Table \ref{tab5} it is observed that, for U(0,1) distribution $\xi_{\alpha}^wN$ performs the best and $\xi_{\alpha}^wV$ performs the worst, although the performance of these estimators is similar.
-Performance of these estimators do not significantly vary for the choices of $m$ as well.
+From Table \ref{tab5} it is observed that, for U(0,1) distribution $\xi_{\alpha}^wN$ performs the best, although the performance of all five estimators is similar.
+Performance of $\xi_{\alpha}^wV$, $\xi_{\alpha}^wE$ and $\xi_{\alpha}^wN$ do not significantly vary for the choices of $m$ and small values of $m$ will be appropriate.
 Also, for U(0,1), these estimators perform better than all the other models considered.
-Here small values of $m$ will be appropriate.\\
+As there is no significant differnces bettwen the MSEs of these five estimators for U(0,1) model, any choice among these estimator will work.
+For simplicity, its best to work with $\hat{\xi}^w_{\alpha}(X)$ or $\xi_{\alpha}^wL$.\\